 Eun snorted.
 “Think about what you just said: ‘we’re about to face off against a world-devouring entity.’
-When would that statement warrant any slack whatsoever?”
+Under what circumstance would that warrant any slack whatsoever?”

 “Yeah yeah.
 Eun the all-knowing.”

 Eun laughed.
-“Don’t worry—there’s a time for rules…and a time to break them.
+“Don’t worry—there’s a time for rules, and a time to break ’em.
 For now, let’s mind our Ps and Qs.
 We’ll play fast and loose when the pace picks up.”

-“No one’s plan survives the first slash,” Kora said.
+“No plan survives the first slash,” Kora intoned.